billieredwood/instructor_quiz_frontend_project/README.md

 ### Step-by-step setup instructions

-### Links to any relevant diagrams such as wireframes or component diagrams

 ### Persona
 - BNTA students come from a diverse background, and are passionate and curious individuals which embarked on the journey of fullstack development through a challenging but rewarding bootcamp.
 - Students are seeking balance and believes that a positive and supportive community is key to a successful learning experience.